SteffenEger/dldh/index.md

         -
 5. Session 5 (12.12.2019)
       - Metaphors & Emotions
+      - **Literature**
+         - Buechel and Hahn.
+Readers vs. writers vs. texts: Coping with different perspectives of text understanding in emotion annotation.
+In LAW 2017.
+         - Buechel and Hahn.
+EmoBank: Studying the Impact of Annotation Perspective and Representation Format on Dimensional Emotion Analysis.
+In EACL 2017.
+         - Buechel and Hahn.
+Word Emotion Induction for Multiple Languages as a Deep Multi-Task Learning Problem.
+In NAACL 2018.
+         - Bostan and Klinger.
+A Survey and Experiments on Annotated Corpora for Emotion Classification in Text.
+In Coling 2018.
+         - Do Dinh, Eger, and Gurevych.
+Killing Four Birds with Two Stones: Multi-Task Learning for Non-Literal Language Detection.
+In COLING 2018
+         - DoDinh, Wieland, and Gurevych.
+Weeding out Conventionalized Metaphors: A Corpus of Novel Metaphor Annotations.
+In EMNLP 2018.
+         -
 6. Session 6 (19.12.2019)
       - Poetry & Fine arts
       - **Literature**